nodejs/node/doc/api/buffer.markdown

 * `noAssert` Boolean, Optional, Default: false
 * Return: Number

-Reads a 32 bit float from the buffer at the specified offset with specified endian format.
+Reads a 32-bit float from the buffer at the specified offset with specified endian format.

 Set `noAssert` to true to skip validation of `offset`.
 This means that `offset`